-Two-step verification is an optional but highly recommended security feature that adds an extra layer of protection to your Dropbox account.
-Once enabled, Dropbox will require a six-digit security code or a security key in addition to your password whenever you sign in to Dropbox or link a new computer, phone, or tablet.
+Two-step verification is an optional but highly recommended security feature.
+Once enabled, Dropbox will require a six-digit security code or a security key in addition to your password.

-Before enabling two-step verification, you'll receive ten 8-digit backup codes.
-It is very important that you write these codes down and store them somewhere safe.
+Note: Before enabling two-step verification, you'll receive ten backup codes.
+Copy these codes down and store them securely.
 If you ever lose your phone, or can't receive or generate a security code, you'll need one of these backup codes to access your Dropbox.
 Once a backup code is used, it can't be used again.

 Enable two-step verification